MathGeniusJodie/mass-extinction/readme.md

 theme: {
 	extinguish: {
 		legacy: true,
-		boxSizing: false,
+		boxSizing: false, // will be true in v1
 		layout: false,
 		pseudoElements: false,
 		placeholders: false,
 		images: true,
 		margins: true, // will be false in v1
 		body: false, // will be true in v1
-		buttons: false, // will be true in v1
+		forms: false,
 	}
 }
 ```